 Consume Prescribed Medication on Time

 If you already have Type 2 Diabetes, take care to manage it accordingly by keeping a check on your sugar intake and taking doctor-prescribed medication on time.
+Use online platforms that are available (such as Test Strips 4 Money) to sell your spare, unused test strips to get paid quick cash.
+Use the extra cash to choose better, more healthier foods.
 These drugs play a vital role in the breakdown of sugars in the body and influence cell sensitivity to the insulin.
 Ensure that you take the necessary medication as recommended and take regular feedback from your healthcare professional to properly regulate your diabetes level.